Automattic/wp-calypso/client/components/wpcom-colophon/README.md

 WpcomColophon (JSX)
 ====================

-This component is used to display a "In partnership with WordPress.com" colophon, usually on the footer of page.
+This component is used to display a "In partnership with WordPress.com" colophon, usually on the page footer.

 -------